You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 print icon

 Data Broker can be set up on any Salesforce or Dynamics CRM.
-When setting up Data Broker on a non-Salentica CRM, the calculated fields can be still be included and mapped, but will require additional set up on your CRM.
+When setting up Data Broker on a non-SS&C CRM, the calculated fields can still be included and mapped, but will require additional setup on your CRM.

 Notes about this article: